Kheiden/discord-mic-bot/README.md

 4. Click on "Copy Token".

-5. Open the file named `token.txt` and paste your token inside that file.
+5. Create a new file named `token.txt` and paste your token inside that file.

 ## Inviting the bot to a Discord server